udexon/GOEHDOM/Metaprogramming_eng.md

 Programmers would code changes in existing programming languages.
 No metaprogramming.
 No reuse.
 No automation.
 Phos enables metaprogramming and automation, although need time to build up.
 But they are accumulative.

+#### Control Experiment

+With or without GOEHDOM, what would happen to the world?
+What would the programmers do as usual?
+Learning curve for Phos?

 #### Learning Curve for Learning Phos

 Number of programmers picking up GOEHDOM in 1, 2, 5 year's?

 It is possible that human programmers write enough code to achieve technological singularity without self modifying homoiconic code?

 Lack of new ideas in recent years is evidence to the above?

 Derivative Homoiconicity?
 Which programming language homoiconicity is not derivative?
 Use Phos to analyze this issue.
 Let others do it.
 Beyond scope for now.
 Good to define question.